Elisabeth Geleerd

 Elisabeth Rozetta Geleerd Loewenstein (March 20, 1909 – May 25, 1969) was a Dutch-American psychoanalyst.
 Born to an upper-middle-class family in Rotterdam, Geleerd studied psychoanalysis in Vienna, then London, under Anna Freud.
 Building a career in the United States, she became one of the nation's major practitioners in child and adolescent psychoanalysis throughout the mid-20th century.
 Geleerd specialized in the psychoanalysis of psychosis, including schizophrenia, and was an influential writer on psychoanalysis in childhood schizophrenia.
 She was one of the first writers to consider the concept of borderline personality disorder in childhood.

 Geleerd was married to fellow psychoanalyst Rudolph Loewenstein from 1946 until her death; they had one child.
 She developed a reputation as a particularly skilled and empathetic clinician, described as having a "sensitive, searching, and romantic" temperament; she was also regarded as an independent thinker who would present her ideas forcefully even when their topics were sensitive enough for other psychoanalysts to avoid.
-Suffering from chronic illness for much of her adult life, Geleerd died at the age of 60 in New York in 1969.
+Living with chronic illness for much of her adult life, Geleerd died at the age of 60 in New York in 1969.

 Early life

 Elisabeth Rozetta Geleerd was born on March 20, 1909, in Rotterdam in an ethnically Jewish atheist family as the eldest of three children to Moses, a ship chandler, and Bertha (née Haas).
 Her father was a wealthy entrepreneur, and Geleerd grew up in an upper-middle-class background.
-Throughout Geleerd's childhood, her mother Bertha was chronically ill with tuberculosis, and died from the disease when Geleerd was nine or ten; Geleerd and her brothers Yap and Benedictus were then placed in the custody of their aunt.
-This was a negative experience for her, and Geleerd returned to her father's house in early adolescence.
-Her father was distant and frequently engrossed in his work, although he supported Geleerd's later ambitions to become a physician.
+Throughout Geleerd's childhood, her mother Bertha was chronically ill with tuberculosis and died from the disease when Geleerd was nine or ten; she and her brothers Yap and Benedictus were then placed in the custody of their aunt.
+This was a negative experience for her, and she returned to her father's house in early adolescence.
+Her father was distant and frequently engrossed in his work, although he supported his daughter's later ambitions to become a physician.

 Several years after her mother's death, Geleerd's brother Yap also died of tuberculosis.
 These experiences have been credited as an inspiration for her to study medicine at the University of Leyden; she graduated with her MD in 1936.
 She then went to Vienna to study psychoanalysis under Anna Freud.
-Geleerd's studies at the Vienna Psychoanalytic Institute were deemed by her friend Helen Tartakoff "a revolt from tradition even in the 1930s"; they were disrupted in 1938 by the rising Nazi presence in Austria, and she moved to London to complete her training.
+Geleerd's studies at the Vienna Psychoanalytic Institute were deemed by her friend Helen Tartakoff as "a revolt from tradition even in the 1930s".
+Her studies were disrupted in 1938 by the rising Nazi presence in Austria, and she moved to London to complete her training.
+Following emigration, she worked with other psychoanalysts such as Ruth Mack Brunswick to assist others fleeing Vienna.

-At the same time, her father and surviving brother moved to the South of France and to Switzerland respectively to flee increasing Nazi presence in the Netherlands, severing her remaining ties to her home country; Geleerd had a complex relationship with the Netherlands, finding it culturally stifling and feeling a stranger in her own home.
+At the same time, her father and surviving brother moved to the South of France and to Switzerland respectively to flee increasing Nazi presence in the Netherlands, severing her remaining ties to her home country.
+Geleerd had a complex relationship with the Netherlands, finding it culturally stifling and feeling a stranger in her own home.